Psalm 139 – Praise and Prayer to the God Who Knows All and Is Everywhere

 ii.
 “The psalmist is not trying to evade God, but he further amplifies that God’s knowledge is beyond the ability of humans to grasp.
 The knowledge or discernment of God can never be limited to any particular place, because God’s sovereignty extends to the whole created universe.”
 (VanGemeren)

 iii.
-“The Psalm was not written by a Pantheist.
-The Psalmist speaks of God as a Person everywhere present in creation, yet distinct from creation.
-In these verses he says, ‘Thy spirit … thy presence … thou art there … thy hand … thy right hand … darkness hideth not from thee.’
+“The Psalmist speaks of God as a Person everywhere present in creation, yet distinct from creation.
+In these verses he says, ‘Thy spirit…thy presence…thou art there…thy hand…thy right hand…darkness hideth not from thee.’
 God is everywhere, but he is not everything.”
 (Jones, cited in Spurgeon)

 i.
 From Your presence: “Mippaneycha, ‘from thy faces.’
 Why do we meet with this word so frequently in the plural number, when applied to God?
 And why have we his Spirit, and his appearances or faces, both here?
 A Trinitarian would at once say, ‘The plurality of persons in the Godhead is intended;’ and who can prove that he is mistaken?”
 (Clarke)